tresoldi/panphylo/README.md

 of its main formats, and allows to manipulate the data using pure textual lists.

+The library works by implementing an internal representation of phylogenetic data and a set of input and output filters.

 The name is a homage to the well know [pandoc](https://pandoc.org) tool for converting documents, as well as a reminder of its origins as a tool for doing phylogenetic research in stemmatology (Panfilo is one